nlp-tlp/CleanGraph/README.md

 ## Miscellaneous

-- 🎥 Click [here](https://youtu.be/zhf8XsV8cEg) to view a short video demonstration of CleanGraph.
+- 🎥 Watch a [short video demonstration](https://youtu.be/zhf8XsV8cEg) of CleanGraph.

 - :construction: This project/documentation is currently under active development and may be subject to change.
-Please feel free to contribute or report issues.
+Contributions and issue reporting are welcome.